-In late 2013, several months after the first publication of the unit cell in [7], Arkani-Hamed and Trnka published a famously received paper describing an "amplituhedron" [203].
-They write the following.
+In late 2013, several months after the first publication of the unit cell in [7], Arkani-Hamed and Trnka published a famously received paper describing an "amplituheNEXT STEPS AND THE WAY FORWARD IN THE MODIFIED COSMOLOGICAL MODEL dron."
+They write the following in [203].